dionhobdy/fortune-cookie/README.md

 ### Implement (Released: 03/28/2024)
 Implement (once called Language Randomizer) is a fun new dimension to Fortune Cookie.
 When you generate a random coding project, you will get a challenge to implement a language or framework into the project.
 There are 30+ languages and frameworks.
 More will be added over time.

+## N E W U P D A T E
+### 04/08/2024
+Corrected languages.js; changed "incorporate" to "implement" in order to properly match the feature name.
+Added new projects for Beginner, Intermediate and Advance.
+Project total: 206.

 ![FORTUNE COOKIE fortune](https://i.imgur.com/etzQyB0.png)

 ## G O A L S